FullOfRepos/ServerSupportedLanguages/README.md

 ## Contact

-If you have any questions or need assistance, please feel free to contact us at [pxlib@proton.me](mailto:pxlib@proton.me).
+If you have any questions or need assistance, please feel free to contact us by creating support ticket on Discord!.